inoxlang/inox/docs/builtin.md

 ```
 ### update

 update is a general purpose function that updates an existing resource, it has 2 modes: append and replace.
-Replace is the default mode..
+Replace is the default mode.

 **examples**